Stars1233/Qwen-Image-Lightning/README.md

 ## Acknowledgements

 We built upon and reused code from the following projects: [Qwen-Image](https://github.com/QwenLM/Qwen-Image), licensed under the Apache License 2.0.

-We also adopt the evaluation text prompts from [Qwen-Image Demo]https://huggingface.co/spaces/Qwen/Qwen-Image).
+The evaluation text prompts are from [Qwen-Image Demo](https://huggingface.co/spaces/Qwen/Qwen-Image).